Rabrennie/windowsxp.js/README.md

 </script>
 ```

-*Please not this is a work in progress.
+*Please note this is a work in progress.